7 Ways to Calm Your Worried Mind and Reduce Anxiety

 Worrying yourself crazy?
 These tips will help you live with less anxiety.

 I’m a naturally anxious person, I’ve been that way since I was a kid.
 I didn’t like being separated from my mom, worried if she was late picking me up from somewhere, and stressed out about the monsters under the bed.
 As an adult, other than my specific fears of heights and tiny cramped spaces, I tend to be more of a run-of-the-mill general worrier.

 A few years ago I attended a course at Harvard’s Benson-Henry Institute for Mind-Body Medicine, and was fascinated by the presentations from leading physicians and neuroscientists.
 They explained that an anxious disposition can be passed on from an anxious mother to her fetus.
-It’s not just a genetic tendency; if a mother is anxious during pregnancy that can directly impact the brain development of the fetus).
-Some of us are literally born anxious as a result.
-For those that have a better start, life can still be full of all kinds of anxiety-provoking events and circumstances.
-Thankfully, there’s great hope for all us worrywarts.
+It’s not just a genetic tendency; if a mother is anxious during pregnancy that can directly impact the brain development of the fetus.
+Some of us are born anxious as a result.
+For those who have a better start, life can still be full of all kinds of anxiety-provoking events and circumstances.
+Thankfully, there’s great hope for all worrywarts.

 The faculty at the Harvard Medical School course demonstrated (through brain scans and other compelling data) that deep-rooted tendencies toward anxiety could be physiologically and even anatomically reversed.
 Relaxation techniques, for example, when practiced regularly, can actually change the architecture of an anxious brain by shrinking the fear-mongering amygdala and strengthening the more rational, calm cortex.

 Here are some of my favorite tools for maintaining calm and defusing worries:

 1) Learn to induce your body’s "Relaxation Response," and do it regularly.